celineguler/myblog/_posts/2023-09-02-capitalism.md

 title: "greed is good"
 ---

-I only know enough about this ideology to be able to talk about California, and as not even being able to say that Trump's rising the taxes are capitalist or not, I believe capitalism is pleasent until you admit it or gone to far --- maybe like buying a [drug company][daraprim].
+I believe capitalism is pleasent until you admit it or gone to far --- maybe like buying a [drug company][daraprim].
 Still mostly agree with Shkreli, and this [article][article], where I gladly met my requests and not making feel bad about it.
 Sounds selfish, is selfish but also very devine.

 <br>